 - Business Appointment Letter Samples – Letters to request a business meeting or appointment.

-- Temporary Appointment Letter Samples – Letters to assign temporary appointment.
+- Temporary Appointment Letter Samples – Letters to assign temporary appointments.

 - Employee Appointment Letter Samples – To write appointment letters to employees.

-- Trainee Appointment Letter Formats – To appoint a trainee to department.
+- Trainee Appointment Letter Formats – To appoint a trainee to the department.